ast-types

 var t = 1, y =2;

-declarators results in var undefined
+removing the t and y declarators results in var undefined.

 path.prune();

-returns the closest parent NodePath
+returns the closest parent NodePath.

-Here is a full example of prune
+Here is a full example of prune:

 //import * as espree from "espree";